Degree of a continuous mapping

 A degree two map of a sphere onto itself.

-In topology, the degree of a continuous mapping between two compact oriented manifolds of the same dimension is a number that represents the number of times that the domain manifold wraps around the range manifold under the mapping.
+In topology, the degree or Brouwer degree of a continuous mapping between two compact oriented manifolds of the same dimension is a number that represents the number of times that the domain manifold wraps around the range manifold under the mapping.
 The degree is always an integer, but may be positive or negative depending on the orientations.

 The degree of a map between general manifolds was first defined by Brouwer, who showed that the degree is homotopy invariant and used it to prove the Brouwer fixed point theorem.
 Less general forms of the concept existed before Brouwer, such as the winding number and the Kronecker characteristic (or Kronecker integral).

 In modern mathematics, the degree of a map plays an important role in topology and geometry.
 In physics, the degree of a continuous map (for instance a map from space to some order parameter set) is one example of a topological quantum number.